jonsax6/cryptokitties-clone/README.md

 * MetaMask browser extenstion is installed and enabled in your web browser.
 * The Ropsten testnet is selected in the "Networks" field in your MetaMask extension.
-* User must own Ethereum tokens to participate/own/buy JC Kitties.
+* User must own Ethereum tokens to participate/own/buy Crypto Copy Kitties.

 ### Installation of metamask